 In case you were wondering, kimchi is fermented and seasoned cabbage/vegetables, a staple in Korean cuisine, and you can find it in most grocery stores now so don’t let it intimidate you.
 You will be amazed at how often you make a dish that needs a little something extra and kimchi works like a charm to fill that void.
 Just make sure to check the spice level first because the hot ones are no joke for the non-spicy loving people out there.

 This is a quick and simple version of the classic comfort food.
 Perfect for a cold, rainy Spring day or the ultimate sick-day meal.
-Customize it based on your own taste preferences and let me know what you came up with by tagging me on Instagram at @LeanneRayRDN and using the hashtag #SpiceUpYourCookingGame!
+Customize it based on your own taste preferences and let me know what you came up with!Print

-This vegetarian ramen is a quick and simple version of the classic comfort food that’s ready in just 20 minutes!
+This one-pot vegetarian ramen is a quick and simple version of the classic comfort food and is ready in just 20 minutes.

 - Prep Time: 5 minutes